philterd/phileas/docs/Evaluating-Phileas-Performance.md

 #### Creating a Policy

-Make a copy of the default policy and we will modify the copy for our needs.
+Make a copy of the default policy, and we will modify the copy for our needs.

 `cp /opt/Phileas/policies/default.json /opt/Phileas/policies/evaluation.json`